Interlocked Squares Dance Standard - What Is It?

 Places You Can Get More Practice

-Sunday Evenings in Palo Alto (Harlan Kerr and Bill van Melle)
+Sunday Evenings in the Stanford area (Harlan Kerr and Bill van Melle)

 APD Plus 7:00-9:00pm, Advanced and Challenge tips starting at 9:00pm